Skip to main content

 3. Under Services, click Migrate.

-You will need to decide which Services you would like to migrate and assign them to a Service Plan.
+You'll need to decide which assets you'd like to migrate and assign them to a Service Plan.

-When you select one or more Services, you will see a blue bar pop up with options to delete or select one of your Service Plans in Trackunit Manager for your chosen assets to be assigned to.
+When you select one or more assets, a blue bar will appear with options to delete the Classic Service plan currently assigned to the asset, or to assign the selected assets to one of your Service Plans in Trackunit Manager.

-Once you select a Service Plan, the selected assets will be removed from the list and moved to the review page.
+Once you assign the selected assets to a Service Plan, the selected assets will be removed from the list and moved to the review page.

 When you have completed your selection, click Next.

-Now, you will have one more chance to review the Services that will be migrated.
-If everything looks good, click Migrate and we will take care of the rest.
+Now, you'll have one more chance to review the Services that will be migrated.
+If everything looks good, click Migrate, and we'll take care of the rest.

-💡 Tip: if you need to make changes to your selection, click Remove, then click on Select Assets" to return to step one where you can select the assets anew.
+💡 Tip: if you need to make changes to your selection, click Remove, then click on Select Assets on the left-hand side to choose the assets again.

 Note: Service Plans in Classic Manager cannot be auto-migrated to a default Service Plan in Trackunit Manager.
-Any Services not migrated at the end of March 2025 will be removed from your account and cannot be recovered.
+Any Services not migrated at the end of your migration period will be removed from your account and cannot be recovered.

 Did this answer your question?